 NEXRAD Network Now Online

 In 2005, the first radar of the operational NEXRAD network went permanently online with Vaisala Sigmet's RVP8 as part of the ORDA upgrade of the full NEXRAD National Network.
-This image shows the first data.
 The location is the Twins Lakes NEXRAD site in Oklahoma.

 Spain INM Flagship Radars with Vaisala Inside

 The fifteen weather radars of the Spanish INM (National Weather Service) have been successfully upgraded with Vaisala Sigmet’s RVP8 Digital Signal Processor and Digital Receiver and IRIS software.
 This upgrade replaces technology dating back about 20 years.
-The Madrid radar, pictured below, was selected to be the first radar to receive the upgrade because it covers the capital city area and much of central Spain.
+The Madrid radar was selected to be the first radar to receive the upgrade because it covers the capital city area and much of central Spain.

 Malaysian Meteorological Department's Radar Network Upgrade Demonstrates Flexibility of RVP8, RCP8, and IRIS

 Vaisala is in process of upgrading the Malaysian Meteorological Departments weather radar network.
 MMD's weather radar network currently consists of 6 S-band and 4 C-band radars originally delivered by EEC.
 These radars will all be upgraded with new transmitter technology, analog receivers, the RVP8 signal processor, and RCP8 control processor.
 IRIS software will be used to control the functions of these radar sites and overall radar data processing and dissemination for MMD.
 A new S-band radar will also be added to the existing network with Vaisala Sigmet processing inside.
 This represents 5 different models of radars all unified by a single theme - Vaisala Sigmet data processing technology.